TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-14-remove-dead-public-methdos-from-your-code.md

 }
 ```

-We don't have to read file by file manually.
-PHPStorm can help us examine each public method for all its users.
+We don't have to manually read the codebase file by file.
+PHPStorm can help us examine each public method and where they are being used.

 **Just right-click the method call** ("provide" in the picture) **and select "Find Usages"**.